european-public-network/european-public-network.github.io/docs/2000_how_it_works/2200_services/2290_onbehalf.md

 The On-behalf-of functionality enables organizations to lend autonomy to their employees, empowering new and innovative business processes.

-Presenting a unique evan.network feature, companies can delegate employees and even machines to act on their behalf.
+Presenting a unique European Public Network feature, companies can delegate employees and even machines to act on their behalf.

 By extending autonomy to employees and machines, we enable unparalleled business processes.